DidacticalEnigma/DidacticalEnigma-Data/epwing/README.txt

 You can put yomichan-import exported dictionaries here.
-Currently only one EPWING file is supported at a time.
 You need to use yomichan-import on your EPWING dictionary first, and put the generated zip file here.
 You also need 7zip installed on your machine.